simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

     Awsx.Awsx.Inputs.DefaultRoleWithPolicyArgs(RoleArn = taskRole.Arn)
 ```

 The third step comprises the Fargate service definition leveraging the task definitions and the ECS cluster we defined in the previous steps using the the simplified Fargate service definition provided by the `Awsx` library.
 We also see that we only add the task role with the policy to the Fargate service definition if we are in maintenance or debug mode.
 In production mode we don't need the task role with the policy as we don't want to connect to the containers in production mode.
 We also define the network configuration for the Fargate service.
 Here we set the `AssignPublicIp` property to `true` to make the containers reachable from the outside.
 To prevent the containers from being reachable from the outside we set the ecs security group which we defined earlier in the section about the [VPC and security groups](#vpc-and-security-groups).
-Another property which is only set in maintenance and debug mode is the `EnableExecuteCommand` property which is also neededto connect to the containers in the ECS cluster using the AWS Systems Manager Session Manager:
+Another property which is only set in maintenance and debug mode is the `EnableExecuteCommand` property which is also needed to connect to the containers in the ECS cluster using the AWS Systems Manager Session Manager:

 ```fsharp
 let fargateServiceTaskDefinitionArgs =